UU-RGL-Legal-Research-and-Studies/Automated-Excel-Responses-with-GPT3/README.md

 **Installation**

 To use this tool, you need to have Python 3 installed on your computer.
 You also need to install the required Python packages.
-You can do this by running the following command:
+You can do this by running the following commands in your terminal:

+pip install pandas
+pip install os
+pip install gradio
-pip install -r requirements.txt
+pip install openai

 **Usage**

-To use the tool, simply run the following command:
+To use the tool, simply copy the code available in the repository and run the python script.

-python main.py

 This will start the Gradio interface, where you can upload an Excel file containing prompts and generate automated responses using GPT-3.
 The resulting responses are added as a new column in the Excel file and saved as a new output file.

 **Configuration**

 To configure the GPT-3 API, you need to set your OpenAI API key as an environment variable called Open_AI_Key.
 You can get an API key by signing up for OpenAI's GPT-3 API.

-You can also modify the GPT-3 configuration by changing the model_config dictionary in the gpt() function.
-This dictionary contains various parameters that control the behavior of the GPT-3 model, such as the temperature, maximum number of tokens, and frequency penalty.
+You can also modify the GPT-3 configuration by changing the model_config dictionary in the gpt() function, including the 'prompt' (instructions for the GPT-3 model).
+The function also contains various parameters that control the behavior of the GPT-3 model, such as the temperature, maximum number of tokens, and frequency penalty.

 **Contributing**